-DSG 710 (3) Apprenticeship Program (generally off-campus)-Graduate students will serve in an apprenticeship role directly under a qualified experienced industry professional (resume must be presented to faculty) in the production of a movie, advanced web site, magazine or the production of a music CD.
+DSG 710 (3) Apprenticeship Program (generally offcampus)-Graduate students will serve in an apprenticeship role directly under a qualified experienced industry professional (resume must be presented to faculty) in the production of a movie, advanced web site, magazine or the production of a music CD.
 This program requires a minimum of 160 hours under the guidance of a professor and/or qualified industry professional.
-Faculty strongly recommend a secular apprenticeship.
+Faculty strongly recommends a secular apprenticeship.
 Must be approved by faculty advisor.
 [Contract required]

-DSG 740/741 (3) Master's Thesis/Creative Project I and II-(Blended online/face-to-face) Although much of this can be handled remotely, a portion of this class will require a at least one visit to the campus for consultation with the supervising professor.
-This is a guided individualized mentoring experience in which the student is assisted through their thesis or creative project under the direction of a faculty member.
-Projects may include a video/film project that is 20-30 minutes in length, a viral campaign, audio project.
-This may take more than one semester for completion.
-Thesis/project must be approved by the faculty advisor.
-Final thesis must be presented to the faculty and creative project must include a public presentation.
-[Contract required] Fee - based on use of AU equipment.
+DSG 799 (5) Master's Thesis/Creative Project - This is a guided individualized mentoring experience in which the student is assisted through their thesis or creative project under the direction of a faculty member.
+Projects may include a research paper, video/film project (20-30 minutes in length), a viral campaign, audio project or other mediarelated project.
+This usually takes more than one semester for completion.
+Thesis/project must be approved by the faculty advisor before beginning the project.
+Final thesis must be presented to the faculty committee for final approval.
+Minimum 5 credits required for degree.
+May be repeated additional semesters for 1.0 credit each semester to continue work until final faculty committee approval is obtained.
+Prerequisite: Must have completed a minimum of 12 hours before beginning the thesis.
+Contract.
+Repeatable.
+Load Credit/Credit/No Credit.

-EDUCATION
+EDUCATION GRADUATE

-EDG 500 (2) Orientation and Clinical Component I-This course, in conjunction with a 50-hours field and clinical experience, provides prospective teacher education candidates a variety of concepts, skills and performances considered essential to the successful completion of a graduate degree at Asbury University.
+EDG 500 (2) Orientation & Clinical Component I-This course, in conjunction with a 50-hours field and clinical experience, provides prospective teacher education candidates a variety of concepts, skills and performances considered essential to the successful completion of a graduate degree at Asbury University.
 Experiences will include introduction to the conceptual framework, the performance assessment system, the digital course management system, writing, and library skills.
 The field/clinical experience portion is the first integrated clinical experience designed to provide authentic exposure to public school classrooms.
 There will be an intentional focus on observation, inquiry and project-based learning though a work sample model so that students will be prepared to successfully facilitate the learning of P-12 diverse students.
-Clinicals: Course embedded 15 hours and School-Embedded 35 hours.
+Clinicals: Course embedded- 15 hours and School-Embedded 35 hours.
 Fee.

-EDG 501 (1) Literacy Skills for Advanced Degrees-The intent of this course is to provide candidates with enhanced reading and writing skills to support their graduate work.
+EDG 501 (1) Literacy Skills for Advanced Degrees- The intent of this course is to provide candidates with enhanced reading and writing skills to support their graduate work.
 Students will be assigned as needed or if admitted on probationary status.
 This credit does not count toward a degree.
 May be taken a maximum of three times.
 Fee.

-EDG 505 (3) Learning Theories and Performance Assessment-Designed to examine classical learning theories of the motivation and cognitive development of human behavior.
-Future teachers will be trained to interpret the results of standardized achievement tests, and to create performance-based assessment items, and develop teachermade tests which take into account a student's individual approaches to learning.
+EDG 505 (3) Learning Theories & Performance

+Assessment-Designed to examine classical learning theories of the motivation and cognitive development of human behavior.
+Future teachers will be trained to interpret the results of standardized achievement tests, and to create performance-based assessment items, and develop teacher-made tests which take into account a student's individual approaches to learning.
 Clinicals: Course embedded - 5 hours.
 Fee.

-EDG 510 (3) Culture, Design and Management for Secondary Schools-A study of theory, culture, methodology, and environment.
+EDG 510 (3) Culture, Design & Management for Secondary Schools-A study of theory, culture, methodology, and environment.
 Classroom culture, climate, daily organization, conferencing skills, managing the work load, teaching style, as well as teacher/student and teacher/parent relationships will be explored.
 Emphasis will be given to the moral dimension of teaching and classroom interaction.
-Clinicals: Course embedded-5 hours and School-Embedded 5 hours.
+Clinicals: Course embedded- 5 hours and School-Embedded 5 hours.
 Fee.

-EDG 525 (3) Middle School Curriculum and
+EDG 525 (3) Middle School Curriculum &